Horses in Jamaica: Horses and enslaved people in Jamaica

 In the 18th century, around 13% of the slaves brought by the English to the island of Jamaica (mostly black Africans) worked with livestock.
 The local use of the horse as a draft animal probably came as a surprise to the newly arrived African slaves, as this use was unknown in sub-Saharan Africa at the time.

-An example of such farms was provided by Philip D. Morgan's case study of Vineyard pen, a farm with 251 head of cattle and 16 horses in 1750–1751.
+An example of such farms was provided by Philip D. Morgan's case study of Vineyard Pen, a farm with 251 head of cattle and 16 horses in 1750–1751.
 The horses on this farm probably came from England or North America.
-Slaves were described and treated as animals.
+Enslaved people were described and treated as property, as were animals.
 Moreover, these slaves were, along with horses and cattle, the only ones to be given individual names, most likely by their owners.
-Certain names could be shared between slaves, cattle and horses, whether they be meliorative names (Beauty, Faithful Black...), pejorative names (Big Belly, Deceitful, False Heart...), or classic Anglo-American names, derived for example from the gods of Roman mythology.
-The only slaves who did not share the same type of name as the animals are those who exercised a function linked to a share of prestige, for example, the supervisors of breeding pens.
+Certain names could be shared between slaves, cattle and horses, whether they be meliorative names (Beauty, Faithful Black...), pejorative names (Big Belly, Deceitful, False Heart...), or classic anglophone names, derived for example from the gods of Roman mythology.
+The only enslaved people who did not share the same type of name as the animals are those who exercised a function linked to a share of prestige, for example, the supervisors of breeding pens.
 It seems that a lighter skin color helped to gain access to these functions.

-Slaves were also likened to animals through analogies and comparisons, based on domestication and docility.
-One of these, which author Philip D. Morgan considers representative of Anglo-American slave thinking at the time, comes from a certain Hector McNeil, in 1788:
+Enslaved people were also likened to animals through analogies and comparisons, based on domestication and docility.
+One of these, which author Philip D. Morgan recounts the comments of enslaver Hector McNeil, in 1788 comparing enslaved people to livestock:

 A negro has more idea of the good of liberty, sir, than your horse.
 Both are equally willing to roam free without control; and unless they have plenty to eat and drink, they won't come near you.
 Take one or the other, however, and break him in properly; accustom him to the bridle and occasionally to the whip, show him the way, and soon he will not only endure, but love the task he has to perform ....